czaacza/Server-Side-Scripting-Frameworks/Week03 - GraphQL/assignment-graphql-mongodb/GraphQL-MongoDB-API/README.md

-# SSSF week 3 exercise.
-Submit to Oma
+# SSSF week 3 exercise

 Convert the REST API from last weeks assignment to GraphQL.